Top 10 best parks and gardens in Paris

 Parc De la Villette

 For me, Parc de la Villette is a celebration of life.
 It comes in third place as one of the largest parks in Paris as its features vast lawns and various climbing bars.
 It also includes a children’s art center and is divided into theme areas.
 What makes it one of the top 10 best parks and gardens in Paris is an event that takes place every year: the open air cinema!
 A seasonal film and on-screen show festival that is held every summer.
 The variety of films range from French and American screen writers but also includes other international films and directions (read this article if you want to see English speaking movies in Paris).
 I would say Parc de la Villette is probably Parisians most appreciated park in Paris!

 This is one of my most favorite parks in Paris.
 Located in the south of the city, it’s a great place to not only have friend and family picnics but long nice walks by the artificial lake as well.
 Its traditional English design makes it unique and one of the top 10 best parks and gardens in Paris.
 Moreover, the park is surrounded by hostels, bars and restaurants!
 Parc Montsouris is a great place to chill a whole afternoon!

 Jardin Des Serres Auteuil

 Resembling a classic botanical garden, the Jardin des Serres Auteuil has a cave-like atmosphere.
-This has to be one of the best romantic spots to go to in Paris.
+This has to be one of the best romantic spots to go to in Paris (more romantic spots in Paris).
 It features an impressive tropical pavilion which is home to various bird species.
 Their lovely aviary attracts many nature lovers and gardeners.
 Plus, it’s pretty romantic!
 Definitely, a place to go to with your lover!

 See you soon!